-To apply for certification, submit the application online at www.certifiedmedicalinterpreters.org.
+To apply for our credentialing programs, submit the application online at www.certifiedmedicalinterpreters.org.

 You will upload your prerequisite documentation as part of the application form.
 The non-refundable registration fee is \$35, and it is valid for one (1) year.